jmgarcia83/Singularity-tutorial/BUILD_RUN.md

 This is one of the core features of Singularity that makes it so attractive from a security standpoint.
 The user remains the same inside and outside of the container.

 Let's try installing some software.
-I used the programs `fortune`, `cowsay`, and `lolcat` to produce the container that we saw in the first demo.
+For building lolcow we first need the programs `fortune`, `cowsay`, and `lolcat` to produce the container that we saw in the first demo.

 ```
 Singularity lolcow:~> sudo apt-get update && sudo apt-get -y install fortune cowsay lolcat